How long do hearing aids last?

 4. How hearing aids are stored

 The way hearing aids are stored when you’re not wearing them can also be a factor in hearing aid life expectancy.
-Storing hearing aids with the battery door open and the battery removed in a hard, protective case will keep them safer.
+For hearing aids with disposable batteries, storing hearing aids with the battery door open will keep them safer.
 A case with a dehumidifier will keep them drier as well, which will also help them last longer.
 Ask your hearing care practitioner what type of storage case or dehumidifier options would work best for your hearing aids.
-Remove the batteries from hearing aids you will be storing for a long time, such as a back-up set.
-This will prevent battery corrosion from damaging interior parts.

 5. Style of hearing aids

-Conventional wisdom in the hearing aid industry is that behind-the-ear (BTE) styles tend to last somewhat longer than in-the-ear (ITE) styles.
+Conventional wisdom in the hearing aid industry is that behind-the-ear (BTE) styles tend to have a long lifespan than in-the-ear (ITE) styles.
 The reason behind this wisdom is more of the electronic components sit in the damp environment of the ear canal with ITE styles.
-However, recent technical advancements in nano-coatings on internal and external components may soon make this durability difference a thing of the past.
+However, recent technical advancements in nanocoatings on internal and external components may soon make this durability difference a thing of the past.

 6. Your body’s physiology

 Some body chemistries are harder on the plastic and metal components of hearing aids and tend to discolor or degrade parts much faster than others.
 Some people have very oily skin, produce a lot of earwax or sweat profusely–all of these factors can impact hearing aid life, too.
 You can’t control these things, of course, but if you have any of these issues you should discuss them with your hearing care practitioner when you’re selecting hearing aids.